nilreml/anyfloat/README.md

 # anyfloat

-This Python package allows working with arbitrary* precision floating point numbers and their bit-level representations following IEEE-754 rules.
+Python package for working with arbitrary* precision floating point numbers and their bit-level representations following IEEE-754 rules.

 *: currently limited by machine precision, usually 64 bit